-Be careful when you’re downloading anything from Internet, especially when you’re opening email attachments.
-These downloads can include malware that quickly infect a computer, steal your passwords, and can even track what you type, allowing it to see the login information you use on websites.
+Be careful when you’re downloading anything from the Internet, especially when you’re opening email attachments.
+These downloads can include malware that quickly infects a computer, steals your passwords, and can even track what you type, allowing it to see the login information you use on websites.

 The Worst-Case Scenario

 There is an old saying that says just because you’re paranoid doesn’t mean they’re not out to get you.
 Unfortunately, this attitude is a sensible position to take when you’re online.